Magnetar giant flare oscillations and the nuclear symmetry energy: Discussion

-Magnetar giant flare QPOs give us a unique opportunity to probe the neutron star mass-radius relation.
+Magnetar giant flare QPOs provide a unique opportunity to probe the nuclear physics of the neutron star crust.
 Fundamental torsional modes are largely independent of the crust-core transition density and the magnetic field strength.
-Harmonic modes are sensitive to the details of the neutron star interior: the transition density, entrainment of the free neutrons, and the magnetic field strength.
-Comparison of fundamental and harmonic modes gives solutions for magnetar masses and radii.
-Since fundamental and harmonic modes are set by different properties of the neutron star, comparison of these modes gives us insight into the magnetar interior.
-In particular, we can find the required interior conditions that give solutions for magnetar masses and radii that are consistent with mass and radius constraints from PREs and LMXBs.
-Solutions most consistent with these constraints have a large degree of free neutron entrainment, large crust-core transition densities, and lower magnetic fields than observed surface dipole fields.
+Harmonic modes are sensitive to the surface gravity, transition density, entrainment of the free neutrons, and the magnetic field strength.
+Comparison of fundamental and harmonic modes gives solutions for magnetar masses and radii and hence places constraints on $L$.
+In particular, we find values of $L$ that give results consistent with observed oscillations.
+For the SLy4 EOS, solutions most consistent with these constraints have large crust-core transition densities and a large degree of free neutron entrainment; those for the Rs EOS have large crust-core transition densities and a small degree of free neutron entrainment.

-Some of the basic trends observed in the results above have also been observed by \citet{sotani13}.
-We also find, in agreement with \citet{sotani13}, smaller fundamental mode frequencies for crust EOSs with larger values of $L$, as SLy4 corresponds to $L=46\MeV$, and Rs corresponds to $L=86\MeV$.
-Both works find that more entrainment decreases the fundamental frequency (In the notation of \citet{sotani13}, $N_s/N_d = 1-f_{\mathrm{ent}}$).
+We find, in agreement with \citet{sotani13}, smaller fundamental mode frequencies for crust equations of state with larger values of $L$.
+Both works find that more entrainment decreases the fundamental frequency (in the notation of \citet{sotani13}, $N_s/N_d = 1-\fent$).
 Our work includes nuclear shell effects in a more consistent fashion, and thus it is more difficult to vary $L$ continuously as in \citet{sotani13}.
-Also, we only employ EOSs that are consistent with recent constraints from neutron star mass and radius measurements \citep{steiner12} that rule out larger values of $L$.
-One critical thing missing in both works is a complete evaluation of how the entrainment in the crust might be correlated with $L$.
-Work in this direction is in progress.
+Also, we only employ equations of state that are consistent with recent constraints from neutron star mass and radius measurements \citep{steiner12} that rule out larger values of $L$.
+A complete evaluation of how the entrainment in the crust might be correlated with $L$ is needed and work in this direction is in progress.

-\acknowledgments The authors would like to thank Andrew Cumming and Sanjay Reddy for useful discussions.
-This work is supported by NASA ATFP grant NNX08AG76G, U.S. DOE grant DE-FG02-00ER41132, Chandra grant TM1-12003X, NSF grant 1109176, and by the Joint Institute for Nuclear Astrophysics at MSU under NSF PHY grant 08-22648.
+Although fundamental modes are only slightly affected by the crust-core transition density, a larger transition density increases the crust thickness, for a fixed mass and radius, and drives the harmonic frequency lower.
+To match the observed harmonic with a larger transition density therefore requires a larger mass for a fixed radius.